cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/helm-chart/installing-helm-worker.md

 ## Description

-It's a helm chart for cloudify manager which is:
+It's a helm chart for cloudify manager which:

-* Highly available, can be deployed with multiple replicas. ( available only when used NFS like Storage file system )
+* Is highly available, can be deployed with multiple replicas. ( available only when used NFS like Storage file system )
-* Use persistent volume to survive restarts/failures.
+* Uses persistent volume to survive restarts/failures.
-* Use external DB (postgress), which may be deployed via public helm chart of Bitnami: https://github.com/bitnami/charts/tree/master/bitnami/postgresql
+* Uses external DB (postgress), which may be deployed via public helm chart of Bitnami: https://github.com/bitnami/charts/tree/master/bitnami/postgresql
-* Use external Message Brokes (rabbitMQ), which may be deployed via public helm chart of Bitnami: https://github.com/bitnami/charts/tree/master/bitnami
+* Uses external Message Brokes (rabbitMQ), which may be deployed via public helm chart of Bitnami: https://github.com/bitnami/charts/tree/master/bitnami

 This is how the setup looks after it's deployed to 'cfy-example' namespace (it's possible to have multiple replicas (pods) of cloudify manager):

 ![cfy-manager](/images/helm/cfy-example.png)

+## Prerequisites
+* Docker installed
+* Kubectl installed
+* Helm installed
+* Running K8S cluster
+* Cloudify Premium valid license (for Premium version)

 ## How to create and deploy such a setup?